Newly Admitted RN-BSN Students

 |Admit Term||Orientation Date||Time|

-If you received conditional admission to Loyola, registration for your second term at will be blocked until you submit your all final, official high school and college transcript(s) or other required documents showing your degree conferred.
+If you received conditional admission to Loyola, registration for your second term will be blocked until you submit all final official high school and college transcript(s) or other required documents showing your degree conferred.
 Photocopies, faxes, scanned images, and opened transcripts are not considered official.
 Official documents must be received in an unopened envelope, sealed by the institution.

 For those who have or will complete their degree at an institution outside the United States, documents may include either a transcript with a degree posted or mark sheets with a separate degree certificate.
 As requesting and receiving these documents may take time, those admitted conditionally are advised to contact their institution(s) as soon as possible to ensure documents will be received before registration for the second term opens.